nhgritctran/PheTK/README.md

 ```

 Notes:
-- Each entry in sex_at_birth column should be either 0 or 1 for female or male.
+- Each entry in the sex_at_birth column should be either 0 or 1 for female or male.
 The default is male = 1 and female = 0.
 - User can use male_as_one to specify where male was coded as 1 (male_as_one=True) or 0 (male_as_one=False).
-- In the above example, "sex" column was declared twice, once in sex_at_birth_col and once in covariate_cols.
+- In the above example, the "sex" column was declared twice, once in sex_at_birth_col and once in covariate_cols.
 sex_at_birth_col is always required as certain phecodes are sex restricted.
-If user would like to use sex as a covariate, sex column must be included in covariate_cols.
+If users would like to use sex as a covariate, the sex column must be included in covariate_cols.
 - PheWAS results often include both converged and non-converged phecodes.
-This was intentional, as there can be multiple factors affect regression model convergence.
+This was intentional, as there can be multiple factors affecting regression model convergence.
 Therefore, non_converged phecodes are kept and flagged using `converged` column to allow users to do further investigation if needed.

 <a id="get_phecode_data"></a>